The discovery of DNA, RNA and a molecular basis for inheritance involves the history of genetics .

 Adenine and nitrogen base bonds with phosphate to carry energy and store energy on the microscopic, cellular or molecular level.

 Over time traits survive that assist organisms in acquiring food, shelter, security & reproductive success...
 Darwin and Wallace called this natural selection.
-DNA & RNA are the genetic code found in 26 chromosomes (all the strands comprise the human genome, 6 billion pages of instructions for creating a living human.)
+DNA & RNA are the genetic code found in 23 chromosomes.

 The Double Helix, James D. Watson (Mentor, 1968), p.
 143.